NeoDrags/NeoDrags/README.md

 # Hi there :wave: and thanks for stopping by!
-I am an ordinary 16 year weeb who loves coding, watching anime, reading manga playing brawlhalla and hates bio :wink:.
+I am an ordinary 16 year weeb who loves coding, watching anime, reading manga and playing brawlhalla and hates bio :wink:.
 I'm not active right now to prepare for my entrance exams, you can see more active next year :D.
 ___